envygeeks/jekyll-assets/README.md

   alert 'I love BIG BOOKS!
 And small ones too!'
 ```

+Notice, that `vendor/jquery` is not required to be coffee script.
+You can easily
+mix CoffeeScript and vanilla JavaScript, CSS and SCSS and SASS and LESS.
+The
+difference is only in comments styles used with _directives_.

+See detailes information about these _directives_ below.

-Now, you might want your stylesheets and javascripts to be minified.
+You might also want your stylesheets and javascripts to be minified.
 In this
 case just install `uglifier` gem and add following lines into your `config.yml`:

 ``` yaml